 The film's original title was "Quemada" (the spanish word for "burnt"), as the action took place in a Spanish colony.
 When the Spanish government officially complained and threatened a boycott of the film (objecting to the script's supposedly anti-Spanish bias), Gillo Pontecorvo agreed to alter the setting to a Portuguese island, and the release title became "Queimada" ("burnt" in Portuguese).

-Sir William Walker, a real historical figure portrayed in the film by Marlon Brando, was neither British nor knighted.
-Walker was an American adventurer and his title of "sir" was one he adopted on his own.
+Sir William Walker, a real historical figure portrayed in this film by Marlon Brando, was neither British nor knighted.
+Walker was an American adventurer, and his title of "sir" was one he adopted on his own.

-Evaristo Márquez said in a recent interview (November 1st 2009) that in several occasions, when Marlon Brando refused to act, he was the "peacemaker" between director Pontecorvo and the legendary actor.
+Evaristo Márquez said in an interview (November 1, 2009) that in several occasions, when Marlon Brando refused to act, he was the "peacemaker" between director Gillo Pontecorvo and the legendary actor (Brando).

 During a 2003 filmed interview, director Gillo Pontecorvo said that although he and Marlon Brando quarreled during the filming of this film, some years later, Brando offered him a chance to direct a movie about a Native American reservation.